 Market Research

 Before you begin the creative process, you must know who you are creating for.
 Like any worthwhile relationship, you should start by asking questions, clarifying, and understanding.
-Market research is how you accomplish this objective.
+Market research accomplishes this objective.

 By analyzing consumer preferences, trends, and competitors, you can understand your consumers, what they like, and how brands serve them.
 Market research for consumer packaged goods pays close attention to consumer behavior, which captures consumer insights more accurately than surveys and focus groups.

-Through market research, we want to understand the target audience by what they do rather than say.
+Through market research, we want to understand the target audience by what they do rather than what they say.

 Brand Analysis